isaacpua/CS203-G5T1-AY2025T1/README.md

 # System Architecture
 ![alt text](/docs/images/Architecture_Diagram.png)
+Note: We have torn down the deployment after the final presentation
 ## Frontend Architecture (infra/frontend)

 The frontend is a static single-page application (SPA) hosted on Amazon S3 and served globally by Amazon CloudFront.